Get

 How Do You Measure Intelligence in a Cat?

 Sadly, there’s no concrete formula for telling how smart a cat is or if one is significantly more intelligent than the other.
-Instead of using an IQ scale, a cat’s intelligence is measured by the cat’s instinctive behavior, in other words, what the cat excels at doing.
+Instead of using an IQ scale, a cat’s intelligence is measured by the cat’s behavior and problem-solving skills.

 For example, some cat breeds flourish in obedience training, but the Ragdoll isn’t one of those cats.
 Other cats succeed in agility shows, but the Ragdoll does not.
 Instead, this cat excels in other areas.